TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Pageview/Index.rst

 Example: Define fallbacks for a template paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the paths
+You can use the directories defined in :confval:`pageview-paths` to
+define fallback directories for the templates:

 .. code-block:: typoscript